-We teach and practice a type of meditation known as Mahasati meditation.
-Mahasati in Pali means “great awareness.”
+We teach and practice a type of meditation known as Mahasati meditation (“great awareness” in Pali).
 It is a form of Vipassana (Insight) meditation that originated in Southeast Asia.
-Mahasati meditation cultivates self-awareness through attention to both the body’s movement and the actions of the mind in the present moment.
-This ultimately leads to a direct and profound understanding of the origins of suffering in human experience and points the way toward ultimate liberation.
+Mahasati meditation cultivates self-awareness through attention to the body’s movement and the actions of the mind in the present moment.
+This ultimately leads to a direct and profound understanding of the origins of suffering in human experience and points toward ultimate liberation.

-We have in-person meditation practice sessions every Sunday, Monday, Thursday, and Saturday at the Redding Center.
-Our Wednesday program is virtual, so you can join by Zoom.
+We have in-person meditation practice sessions every Sunday, Wednesday, Thursday, and Saturday at the Redding Center.

 Retreats are an excellent opportunity to deepen your meditation practice by allowing you to cultivate self-awareness for an extended period without distraction.
-We offer both offsite residential retreats, and onsite weekend and one-day non-residential retreats.
-Our retreats are usually led by Achan Da & Achan Niphen, both ordained Thai Forest Monks and meditation masters who have been teaching for decades and practiced under Thai meditation master Luangpor Teean Jittasubho.
-There are a few beds available for non-residential programs for people traveling from a distance.
+We offer both offsite residential retreats and onsite weekend and one-day non-residential retreats.
+Our retreats are usually led by Achan Da & Achan Niphen, both ordained Thai Forest Monks and meditation masters who have been teaching for decades and practicing under Thai meditation master Luangpor Teean Jittasubho.
+A few beds are available for non-residential programs for people traveling from a distance.

 While our retreats are conducted mainly in silence, there are also Dhamma talks and opportunities for questions and answers.

 Mar 16, 2024 @9:30 am

 Jun 15, 2024 @9:30 am